Tight maps and holomorphicity

-The equivalence class of an irreducible representation $\rho\colon \mathfrak{g}\rightarrow su(p,q)$ contains at most two equivalence classes of homomorphisms, the (homomorphism) equivalence class of $\rho$ and, in the case $p=q$ the (homomorphism) equivalence class of $\rho$ composed with $\theta$.
-Here $\theta$ is the antiholomorphic isomorphism of $su(p,p)$ induced by conjugation with the element $\left( \right)\in GL(2p,\mathbb{C})$.
-The homomorphism $\theta$ correspond to a tight map.
-Thus tightness is welldefined for equivalence classes of irreducible representations into $su(p,q)$ by Lemma \ref{factor12}.
+The above lemma tells us that the equivalence class of representations of an irreducible representation $\rho$ contains at most two equivalence classes of homomorphisms, that of $\rho$ and that of $\theta\circ\rho$.
+By Lemma \ref{factor1} we have that $\rho$ is tight if and only if $\theta\circ\rho$ is tight.
+Thus tightness is well defined on equivalence classes of irreducible representations.

-For an equivalence class of a sum of representations we may not be able to say that it is tight.
-We can however say that it contains no tight equivalence classes of homomorphisms in the following setting.
-An equivalence class of a sum of irreducible representations $\sum{\rho^i}\colon \mathfrak{g}\rightarrow\oplus su(r_i,s_i)$ contains no tight homomorphims if one $\rho^i$ is nontight.
-This follows by Lemma \ref{factor2}.
-This is all we will need.